kittyyscout/kittyyscout/README.md

 i am alan BUT U DINT GET TO CALL ME THAT. ***call me whatever other names are in my prn.cc***

+if u think im kewl feel free to add me on discor! @kittyyscout :3

 # (kin and yume!!!!)

 **dbls dniiii /selective sharing. i get jealous. [ask for kins n yumes or check strwpg/prn.cc)** or dont if i have fictkin or f/o on a pony